 Change of Status to TN

-Canadian citizens present in the United States in B, L, H or other non-immigrant status may change to TN status in two ways:
+Canadian citizens in the United States in B, L, H or other nonimmigrant status may change to TN status in two ways:

-Mexican citizens present in the United States in B, L, H or other non-immigrant status may change to TN-2 status only by applying to the Service Center in the same manner as Canadian applicants for change to TN-1 status under the first example above, except that TN-2 principals and TD dependents must include copies of their Forms I-94.
+Mexican citizens in the United States in B, L, H or other nonimmigrant status may change to TN-2 status only by applying to the service center in the same manner as Canadian applicants for change to TN-1 status under the first example above, except that TN-2 principals and TD dependents must include copies of their Forms I-94.

 Change of TN Employment

-As of December 31, 2003, TN-2 Mexican professionals may also change or add employers by filing Form I-129 with the appropriate USCIS Service Center or by departing the United States and presenting revised documentation, relating to the new employment, at the United States Consulate in Mexico.
+As of Dec.
+31, 2003, TN-2 Mexican professionals may also change or add employers by filing Form I-129 with the appropriate USCIS service center or by departing the United States and presenting revised documentation, relating to the new employment, at the United States Consulate in Mexico.